rastabda22/rastabda22/README.md

 ### Privacy

 - [x] Albums and photo can be protected by password.
+Passwords may be specified for albums and files.
+- [x] Passwords aren't exposed in javascript, and sensitive data are extremely difficult to find in cache.

 ### And More...